 How do I identify potential supervisors?

-Yes, the program has been recognized nationally by the Maritime Provinces Council on Higher Education, and internationally by the Association to Advance Collegiate Schools of Business (AACSB) International.
+Yes, the program has been accredited by the Association to Advance Collegiate Schools of Business (AACSB) International.
 In fact, during the accreditation visit, AACSB International representatives described the Sobey Ph.D. as innovative and exciting.

 What are the program fees?